 Learn all the benefits of a Co-op Membership

-Your purchase supports your community via the Co-op Community Foundation, which invests millions in local charities and initiatives.
-Also, when you shop with reusable bags, you can choose to receive 3¢/bag off your purchase or donate it to the Co-op Community Foundation.
+Your purchase supports your community via the Co-op Community Foundation, which supports local charities and initiatives.
+Also, when you shop with reusable bags, you’ll save money, reduce plastic use and 3¢/bag will be donated to the Co-op Community Foundation.

 It’s almost like we’re paying you to shop with us!
 Whenever you shop at any Co-op store with your membership number, you’ll earn towards an annual member refund proportionate to your annual spend.